 Where:

 A Factory of 37500m3 space currently requires five air changes an hour to remove waste heat generated by industrial process machinery.
 Later additional machines are added to the factory and the required number of air changes per hour increases to 6.1 to maintain the desired maximum air temperature within the factory.
-The original air flow rate, V1 is 187500 m3/hr to achieve this.
-At a pressure loss of 40Pa due to ductwork, louvres and other ancillary items.
-20 number 630mm 6 pole short cased external rotor motor fans were used.
-From the manufacturer’s data sheet we know that to deliver this performance, the RPM (U1) of the fan is 865u/min.
+The original air flow rate, V1 is 187500 m3/hr at a pressure loss of 185Pa due to ductwork, louvres and other system elements.
+8 number 1000mm 4 pole long cased axial fans were used.
+From the manufacturer’s data sheet we know that to deliver this performance, the RPM (U1) of the fan is 1160 r/min.
 V2, calculated by multiplying the space by the new air change requirements, is simply 37500m3 x 6.1 which give a new requirement of 228750 m3/hr.
-So what is the RPM of the fan required to be to deliver this flow rate increase?
+So, what is the RPM of the fan required to be to deliver this flow rate increase?

 By re-arranging the above formula (Eq.
 1) we find that: